Home / Basics / Highnote API

 Status codes

-In GraphQL, unlike REST APIs, you'll often receive a 200 OK status code even for error situations.
+Unlike REST, GraphQL often returns a 200 OK status code even when there are errors.
 For error handling, the response includes an errors object with detailed information for troubleshooting.
 For mutations, request the userError type on the union type for specific details about the failure.
 See error handling for more information.

 There are a few non 200 status codes that Highnote’s GraphQL API returns for the following cases: